tabbykatz/100-days-of-code/r1-log.md

  trying desperately to fix it, confronting my own inadequate understandings?
  Then there are days I feel confident: I am learning, even if that is not happening as quickly as I'd like.
+### day 22/99
+ web stack debugging. it's like the treasure field in LoZ: A Link to the Past